kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

-**EDELWEISS** (pleasant, firm):
+**Edelweiss** (pleasant, firm):

-“Good morning, gentlemen.
+"Good morning, gentlemen.
 My name is **Avery-Mary Edelweiss**, executive director of this board.
 This is **William Hertz**, my senior strategic officer.
 I will be conducting roll call while my assistant matches names to faces.
 Please respond when your name is called."

-_Her words are crisp, her cadence refined by decades of institutional leadership.
-Her voice carries the affect of someone who has long since learned how to suppress both her accent and her allegiance to anything **but** the company._
+Her words are crisp, her cadence refined by decades of institutional leadership.
+Her voice carries the affect of someone who has long since learned how to suppress both her accent and her allegiance to anything **but** the company.

+**Edelweiss**:
-“That's everyone?
+"That's everyone?
 Excellent.
-I hereby declare—the first official **Seven Planet Committee** board meeting is underway.”
+I hereby declare—the first official **Seven Planet Committee** board meeting is underway."

-*A click is heard as the airlocks seal.
-She continues, without pause.*
+A click is heard as the airlocks seal.
+She continues, without pause.

-“First, allow me to extend formal commendation.
+"First, allow me to extend formal commendation.
 Your selection was not incidental—your track records have been reviewed, audited, and validated at the highest levels.
 Let this moment serve as a rare acknowledgment: your contributions are seen.
 They are appreciated.
-Well done.”
+Well done."

-*A ripple of polite laughter.
+A ripple of polite laughter.
 Applause follows—brief.
-She does not join in.*
+She does not join in.

-“The Committee is a direct response to radical sex supremacism.”
+"The Committee is a direct response to radical sex supremacism."

-*Pause.
-Silence washes over the room.*
+Pause.
+Silence washes over the room.

-“The **Seven Planet Authority** has extended generous funding to formalize our department—under one condition, that the Venusian movement falls before 1990.
-Our mission is paramount—their forces must be nullified & Venus rightfully reclaimed.”
+"The **Seven Planet Authority** has extended generous funding to formalize our department—under one condition, that the Venusian movement falls before 1990.
+Our mission is paramount—their forces must be nullified & Venus rightfully reclaimed."

-*The room breaks into structured applause.*
+The room breaks into structured applause.

-*She does not smile.
-She simply nods once—subtle, contained—then signals to her second-in-command.*
+She does not smile.
+She simply nods once—subtle, contained—then signals to her second-in-command.

-“I’ll now hand it over to William, who will provide an overview of the case-by-case situation.
-He’s a very smart, capable, and passionate man.”
+"I’ll now hand it over to William, who will provide an overview of the case-by-case situation.
+He’s a very smart, capable, and passionate man."

 ---

-_William Hertz steps forward with measured authority.
+William Hertz steps forward with measured authority.
 A low mechanical hum follows as the **reckoner**, embedded into the ceiling panel, activates.
 The chamber lights dim slightly.
-A translucent projection materializes on the wall behind him—clean, minimal, and institutional blue._
+A translucent projection materializes on the wall behind him—clean, minimal, and institutional blue.